Embassy of the United States, Paris: Hôtel de Talleyrand

 The Hôtel de Talleyrand, also called the Talleyrand building, at 2 rue Saint-Florentin formerly housed the American Embassy Consular Services, Public and Cultural Affairs offices, several other government agencies, and the George C. Marshall Center.
 Most of these offices were subsequently moved to the chancery building.
 Constructed in 1769 as a private residence, the property was acquired in 1812 by Charles Maurice de Talleyrand, who owned it until his death in 1838.
 It was then purchased by the banker James Mayer de Rothschild, whose family owned it for over a century, until 1950, when it was acquired by the U.S. government.
+The building housed the American administration of the Marshall Plan from 1948 to 1951).
+Its restored reception rooms, now the George C. Marshall Center, host official events, and the building is also leased to Jones Day, an American law firm.

 Ambassador's residence

 The nearby property at 41 rue du Faubourg Saint-Honoré, known as the Hôtel de Pontalba, was built by Louis Visconti for the New Orleans–born Baroness Micaela Almonester de Pontalba between 1842 and 1855.
 Edmond James de Rothschild acquired the building in 1876.
 His estate sold it in 1948 to the U.S. government, and today it is the residence of the U.S. Ambassador to France.